thierry123454/tool-selection-bias/README.md

 Built on top of [ToolBench / ToolLLM](https://github.com/OpenBMB/ToolBench).
 Please also see their license and citation.

-Here is an overview of the different phases in measuring and understanding tool-selection bias.
+Here is an overview of the different phases in how we measure and aim to understand tool-selection bias.
 First, we embed and cluster the existing APIs in ToolLLM, then generate queries for each cluster such that each API within the cluster can satisfy the query to create our bias-evaluation benchmark.
 We run inference on this benchmark